sbt/website/src/reference/01-General-Info/01-Credits.md

 - [sbt-pom-reader](https://github.com/sbt/sbt-pom-reader) by Josh Suereth
 - [sbt-class-diagram](https://github.com/xuwei-k/sbt-class-diagram) by Kenji Yoshida (xuwei-k)

-Kudos to people who have answered questions on [Stack Overflow](https://stackoverflow.com/tags/sbt/topusers) (Jacek Laskowski, Lukasz Piepiora, et al) and [sbt Gitter channel](gitter.im/sbt/sbt), and many who have reported issues and contributed ideas on GitHub.
+Kudos also to people who have answered questions on [Stack Overflow](https://stackoverflow.com/tags/sbt/topusers) (Jacek Laskowski, Lukasz Piepiora, et al) and [sbt Gitter channel](gitter.im/sbt/sbt), and many who have reported issues and contributed ideas on GitHub.

 Thank you all.